zuwa-oj/lhl-tableau-project/README.md

 ## Future Goals

 - Building more visualizations
-- Using the Tableau Story feature for presentation of results.
+- Using the Tableau Story feature for presentation of results
+- Integrating flight path data to increase understanding of strike patterns.